TheRealKoeDev/automatic-form-builder/README.md

 }

 ```

+#### Notes
-You can also specify a custom internal FormBuilder via the token `FORM_BUILDER_TOKEN` if you want to use the builder from @ng-stack/forms for example.
+- You can also specify a custom internal FormBuilder via the token `FORM_BUILDER_TOKEN` if you want to use the builder from [@ng-stack/forms](https://www.npmjs.com/package/@ng-stack/forms) for example.
+- The `BuildType` decorator also calls the `Type` decorator from [class-transformer](https://www.npmjs.com/package/class-transformer), so it is not necessary to use the `Type` decorator for nested validations.
+- The Builder will only recognize the Type of Child-Class-Objects if the `BuildType` decorator is used.